fmresearchnovak/stigma/README.md

 * matplotlib version 3.1.2 (we recommend installing via pip3; see below).
 Available in Ubuntu repository ```apt install python3-matplotlib```.
 Matplotlib source code is available here: [https://matplotlib.org/](https://matplotlib.org/)

 Recommended installation method for networkx and matplotlib is to use `pip3`.
 Enter the following on the command line:
 ```pip3 install networkx```
 ```pip3 install matplotlib```

 ### Optional Dependencies
 * pydot version 1.2.3 python3 module - to see control flow graphs ( `ControlFlowGraph.show()` ) (available in Ubuntu repository under python3-pydot)
-* pip3 - to install other dependencies easily (available in Ubuntu reposiroty under python-pip3)
+* pip3 - to install other dependencies easily (available in Ubuntu repository under python-pip3).
+If you're running python 3.4+, you automatically have `pip3` and hence, do not need to install it.

 # Utilities and Auxiliary Programs